valentermz/Multipliers-of-self-maps-on-P2/README.md

 **Compute-h:** Given a collection of eight numbers `t_0, d_0, ..., t_3, d_3`, and a rational invariant function `sigma` on the variables `u_4, ..., v_6`, compute the degree four polynomial `h` that defines `sigma` as a multivalued function of `t, d`.

+**Painleve-analysis:** As an application to the results established for self-maps on the projective plane, we have studied some ordinary differential equations in the complex domain and tried to determine those, within a particular class, which do not have multivalued solutions.
+This directory contains all the computations related to this application.

 ## Software used